 With 86% of US tech leaders expecting hybrid working models for their companies, serious discussions around how to re-engineer the workplace and workday will likely be needed as we emerge from the pandemic.

-Doing things as they have been done in the past, and even during the pandemic, may not be the best approach in the future.
+Doing things as they have been done in the past and even during the pandemic, may not be the best approach in the future.
 We will have to reimagine our workplace and workday and start creating new habits.
-To improve engagement and equivalence, we should bring all our talent, strategy, organizational structure, and technology tools to the table.
+To improve engagement and equivalence, we should bring all our talent, strategy, organisational structure and technology tools to the table.

 Deloitte’s Technology, Media & Telecommunications (TMT) industry practice brings together one of the world’s largest group of specialists respected for helping shape many of the world’s most recognised TMT brands—and helping those brands thrive in a digital world.